 At Seen, we’re on a mission to bridge this “connection gap.”

 For more than a decade, I built teams inside high-growth startups.
-At Springboard, one of the largest online bootcamps for tech careers, I launched the B2B business, hired and managed 50+ people, and helped scale the company from 6 to 300.
+At Springboard, one of the largest online bootcamps for tech careers, I launched the corporate training business, hired and managed 50+ people, and helped scale the company from 6 to 300.
 I hit every goal, crushed every OKR, and was on the fast track to senior leadership.

 And then I got blindsided.